rsolano/CarND-Vehicle-Detection-P5/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using the LinearSVC() function provided by the sklearn library.
-I used the entire dataset provided for vehicles and non-vehicles for this project (GTI and KITT).
+I trained a linear SVM using the LinearSVC() function provided by the sklearn.svm library package.
+I trained the model using the entire dataset provided as part of this project for vehicles and non-vehicles (GTI and KITT).
+As part of the preprocessing step I'm converting the data to np.float64 and normalizing it using the sklearn StandardScaler.
 The code for this is in the `process_data()` and `train()` functions in `search_classify.py`, lines 81 to 130.

+During the feature extraction step I used (aside from HOG features) both spatial binning (with dimensions value of 32x32) and histogram of colors (32 bins).
+In order to do this my pipeline invokes the following functions in the `lesson_function.py` module: `extract_features()`, `get_hog_features()`, `bin_spatial()` and `color_hist()`, all of which were adapted from the lesson materials.

 My model achieved an accuracy of 98.8%:
 ```
 Extracting training data and training model...
 Feature vector length: 8460